• Skip to primary navigation

 Jump to Recipe Print Recipe

-That means, when Fall comes around, I’m looking forward to Chai EVERYTHING.
+I love Chai.
+When Fall comes around, I’m looking forward to Chai EVERYTHING.

-Granola is one of my favorite things to make homemade, similar to granola bars.
 It’s a super easy breakfast or snack that you can make homemade for a lot cheaper than buying it at the store.
+You can also make whatever flavor you’d like.

-• Oats – for fiber, antioxidants
+• Gluten-free rolled oats – for fiber, antioxidants

 • Nuts (almonds and walnuts/pecans) – for fiber, protein, vitamins, healthy fats